Falmouth-Games-Academy/comp150-cpd/README.md

 **Ignoring the Trello board:** Few volunteered to work on the presentation materials.
 Add the cards to the sprint if this short-notice happens again.
 **Not suggesting roles:** Mango and I, despite being programmers, did the majority presentation work.
 This should have been covered by more team members.
 Tasks should have been **put on the Trello board** and a discussion should have decided who would take which roles.

 Most of this hinges on **being more assertive.** However, I worry how little power I have, and how much I'll lose if the team likes me less.
 Key question is: **how do you get university students to do unscheduled stuff?**

-## Week 7 (12th Mar 2018)
+## Week 7 (12th Mar 2018) (200 WORDS -- OK)
 This was most notably Presentation Week.
 This was a research presentation followed by the game demos.

 Presenting in front of the entire was an emotionally-challenging task.
 Presenting a game where the character model was the Unreal dummy was taxing.
 Speaking with enthusiasm is an absolute necessity, and I haven't yet mastered the task of feigning enthusiasm.
 However, I felt a sense of pride from actually standing up there.
 In some ways I knew that the ability to present a game that was flawed beyond my control may well teach me the useful skill of pressing on.
 I was drained afterward--there were so many skilled and enthusiastic teams presenting their games, and I wished I had been a part of that.

 Behold, the notes written on my phone under my internal tears:
 **Challenge**: Microphone is too close. **Solution:** Monitor my position every slide and make sure it's sensible.
 **Challenge**: During questions, audience hands are hard to see. **Solution:** Give five full seconds to look for hands.
 **Challenge**: Went overtime. **Solution:** Memorise a script.
 I didn't want to do that, because my improvising skills need honing.
 But a script is a great backup when things go south.

+## Week 8 (19th Mar 2018)
+This week was Essay Week, the one week where we had enough time to work on the essay!
+Woo!

+I wrote long peer reviews again.
+Oops.
+However, vitally I finished them off within the session this time.
+We had two minimum to do.
+I was thorough, and wrote notes of several details that could use improvement, using them to eventually leverage my '3 recommended improvements'.
+I did more than was needed, but I had time.

+One of the people I reviewed gave me a big thanks the other day and said it helped them a lot.
+That made me super happy.
+There may be hope yet!
+I remain uncertain about the best strategy.

+Something less smooth was the Team Duo's tension this week.
+I noted something Doug said during the review: If someone isn't doing a task, someone else takes it.
+It's the Agile way.
+This introduces two improvements:

+- **Only one task per person on Trllo**: Makes it easier to notice stalling, and doubles as a clearer task list.
+- **Return noncommunicated tasks to the backlog**: Makes it easier to resolve stalling.
+Tasks mustn't go over two work days without an update through stand-ups or Trello comment.